FelisDiligens/md-table-tools/README.md

 ## Usage

-Open `./dist/index.html` for a demo.
+Build the project and open `./dist/index.html` for a demo.